 - In Mexico at Anahuac University under the direction of Dr. Miguel Angel González-Block, Faculty of Health Sciences

-- The executive team of the NAO is made up of Gregory P. Marchildon (Director), Thomas Rice (Associate Director), Miguel González-Block (Associate Director), Amélie Quesnel-Vallée (Associate Director) and Monika Roerig (Secretariat/Research Coordinator).
+- The executive team of the NAO is made up of Gregory P. Marchildon (Founding Director), Sara Allin (Director), Thomas Rice (Associate Director), Miguel González-Block (Associate Director), Amélie Quesnel-Vallée (Associate Director) and Monika Roerig (Research Coordinator/Secretariat).

 - The NAO’s Advisory board is made up of the governments and health organizations who are subscribing members of the NAO

 The founding director of the NAO, Gregory P. Marchildon is Professor and Ontario Research Chair in Health Policy and System Design at the Institute of Health Policy, Management and Evaluation, University of Toronto.
 A scholar-practitioner, Marchildon has extensive experience in establishing and working in national and international research and policy networks.
 A member of the editorial board of the European Observatory on Health Systems and Policies, Marchildon is also the Canadian representative on the Health Systems and Policy Monitor network.
 As the founding director of the NAO, Marchildon is mobilizing the key people and infrastructure to launch and manage the NAO.

 Sara Allin is an Assistant Professor at the Institute of Health Policy, Management and Evaluation, University of Toronto.
 Sara’s research and teaching span comparative health systems and policies, health system performance and health equity.
 Prior to joining the NAO, Sara was a Senior Researcher with the Canadian Institute for Health Information.
 As Director (formerly the Director of Operations), Sara works closely with the executive team to strengthen national and international partnerships, and she provides leadership and strategic direction for the research staff in Canada on research and member-directed projects and rapid reviews.